Harithap13/Rotman-Summer-NHWL-Datathon/README.md

 8. <b> rsd-nwhl-expected-goals.ipynb </b>: Main code for calculation xG% average for every player.
 Includes all models and visualizations.
 Contributor: Prakriti Ailavadi

-## NOTE: THIS GITHUB LINK IS KEPT PRIVATE ACCORDING TO THE INTEGRITY AGGREEMENT.